ystemsrx/Qwen2.5-Sex/README.en.md

 [中文](README.md)

-# Qwen2-Boundless
+# Qwen2.5 Sex

 ## Introduction

-Qwen2.5-Sex is a model fine-tuned based on Qwen2.5-1.5B-Instruct, primarily trained on a large amount of adult literature and sensitive datasets.
+Qwen2.5 Sex is a model fine-tuned based on Qwen2.5-1.5B-Instruct, primarily trained on a large amount of adult literature and sensitive datasets.
 Since the dataset is mainly in Chinese, the model performs particularly well when processing Chinese text.

 > **Warning**: This model is intended for research and testing purposes only.
 Users must comply with local laws and regulations and assume responsibility for their use of the model.

 This model is open-sourced on Hugging Face.
-[Click here](https://huggingface.co/ystemsrx/Qwen2.5-Sex) to view and use it.
+[Click here](https://huggingface.co/ystemsrx/Qwen2.5 Sex) to view and use it.

 ## Usage